jfairbank/elm-workshop/README.md

 ## Set Up Dependencies for Elm Development

 These are typical global dependencies you will want installed for developing in Elm in general.
-I've listed some npm packages as well as some suggested IDE/editor plugins.
+Please follow these steps as well as steps 2, 3, and 4 in the next [section](#follow-along) to set up ahead of time for the workshop.

 Please note that I am a Vim user, so I've only minimally tested the plugins for other editors below.
 If you don't see your favorite editor listed, please find the best Elm plugins for it and submit a PR!

 1. Install the latest **LTS** version of Node: currently **6.10.0**
     * **Recommended:** install via a version manager like **nvm**